nagittakk/data-analytics-portfolio/README.md

 # Data Scientist

 Experienced process engineer with data science certification.
-Skilled in Python, machine learning, and data visualization.
-Transitioning to Data Scientist role, bringing adaptability and problem-solving skills.
-Eager to drive innovation in data-driven environments.
+Proficient in Python, machine learning, and data visualization.
+Pivoting towards a Data Scientist role, leveraging adaptability and problem-solving skills.
+Excited to contribute to innovation in data-driven environments.

 ### Work Experience